 There are three levels of jurisdiction.
-The decisions of the District Court can be appealed before the Court of Appeal and the decisions of the Court of Appeal can be submitted to the Cassation Court.
+The decisions of the District Court can be appealed before the Court of Appeal and the decisions of the Court of Appeal can be submitted to the Court of Cassation.

 The Luxembourg courts are quite reluctant to intervene in issues of jurisdiction.
-If one of the parties to an arbitration agreement refers a dispute to a national court, that court will stay the proceedings and refer the parties to an arbitration tribunal.
+If one of the parties to an arbitration agreement refers a dispute to a national court, that court will stay the proceedings and refer the parties to an arbitral tribunal.